basiliskjs/basilisk/docs/source/query.rst

         The return value will be substituted at the end of the path, in the newly created result.

+.. function:: basilisk.query.value(root : any, path: PathSegment[]) -> any

+    Applies the path to the specified ``root`` and returns the current value at the end of the chain.

 .. function:: basilisk.query.path(...pathsegments) -> Path

     Create a new Path object from the specified Path Segments.  ``strings`` will